yankeeprof/k3/README.md

 #### Step 2: Install k3s with docker option using Rancher install script
 Enter the following command in your bash terminal:
 **"curl -sfL https://get.k3s.io | sh -s - --docker"**
+#### Step 3 (Optional): Create an kubectl alias for "sudo k3s kubectl"
+In order to execute kubectl commands on your Ubuntu VM, you will need to enter "sudo k3s kubectl".
+You may want to shorten this to just "kubectl" by creating an alias.
+You can create a temporary alias by entering the following command in your bash terminal: **"alias kubectl="sudo k3s kubectl"** If you want your alias to persist after reboot then you will need to add it to your .bashrc file in your home directory. **$ vim ~/.bashrc**